-- 1. Qualified Properties.
-Parcels of property eligible for inclusion in the Side Lot Disposition Program shall meet the following minimum criteria: - (a) The property shall be vacant, unimproved real property. - (b) The property shall be physically contiguous to adjacent owner-occupied residential property, with not less than a 75% common boundary line at the side. - (c) Initial priority shall be given to the disposition of properties of insufficient size to permit independent development.
+1. Qualified Properties.
+Parcels of property eligible for inclusion in the Side Lot Disposition Program shall meet the following minimum criteria:

+(a) The property shall be vacant, unimproved real property.

+(b) The property shall be physically contiguous to adjacent owner-occupied residential property, with not less than a 50% common boundary line at the side.